Chicago-born rapper Juice WRLD dies at age 21 after suffering seizure at Midway airport

 Area Central detectives are conducting a death investigation.

-This is breaking news story and will be updated when more information becomes available.
+This is breaking news story and will be updated as more information becomes available.

 Chicago-born rapper Juice WRLD dies at age 21 after suffering seizure at Midway airport